walrus-walker/omada-profile-manager/README.md

 ## Requirements

-- Docker and Docker Compose on your homelab host
+- Docker and Docker Compose on your host
 - A running TP-Link Omada Software Controller (tested on 6.2)
 - Omada Open API credentials — **Client** mode (see below)
 - Your Omada Controller admin username and password (for block/unblock)